Skip to content

 /zed/zed_node/right_raw_gray/image_raw_gray

-It should be obvious from the topic names that \odometry is the topic we are looking for (in case of running a just odometry test without loop closure).
+It should be obvious from the topic names that \odometry is the topic we are looking for (in case of running an odometry-only test without loop closure).
 If we run VINS-Fusion with loop closure, \odometry_rect is the answer.
-We can further make sure about the correctness of the topics by chekcing the message type of this topic through the command:
+We can further make sure about the correctness of the topics by checking the message type of this topic through the command:

 ros2 topic info /odometry